occ2vec: A principal approach to representing occupations using natural language processing: Applications

 \subsubsection{The occupational extent of emotional intelligence}

 Although the term gained popularity by \cite{Goleman1995}, the concept of EQ has been well-studied before starting with \cite{Maslow1950,Beldoch1964,Leuner1966}.
-Generally speaking, EQ refers to the ability to intelligently perceive, understand, and manage emotions, and people with high EQ use this ability to guide thinking and behavior.
+Generally speaking, EQ refers to the ability to intelligently perceive, understand, and manage emotions, and people with high EQ use this ability to guide behavior.
 The occupational degree of EQ is particularly interesting as EQ has been shown to correlate positively with many desirable outcomes.
 In summary, a recent review by \cite{Mayer2008} documents that higher EQ correlates with better social relations, better perceptions by others, better academic achievement, and better general well-being, e.g., higher life satisfaction.

 \VerticalSpace We begin the analysis with Table \ref{Tbl:top_and_bottom10_emotional_intelligence}, tabulating the top and bottom ten occupations on EQ, and Figure \ref{Fig:emotional_intelligence_on_major_group_title} showing EQ by occupational groups.
-All top 10 occupations are either therapists, counselors, psychologists or teachers, typically within social service or health care, and these occupations truly require the ability to carry out reasoning about emotions to support others in various needs.
-Contrary in the bottom 10, these occupations, e.g., pipe-layers, plumbers, or carpenters, require less emotional knowledge and more arm-hand steadiness and manual dexterity.
+Many top 10 occupations are either therapists, counselors, or psychologists, and these occupations truly require the ability to carry out reasoning about emotions to support others in various needs.
+Contrary in the bottom 10, these occupations, e.g., brickmasons, riggers, or tapers, require less emotional knowledge and more arm-hand steadiness and manual dexterity.
 This applies more generally to occupations within construction, maintenance, installation, and repair.

 \VerticalSpace An interesting tail effect is found when considering EQ by educational requirements in Figure \ref{Fig:emotional_intelligence_on_education}.
-We find a monotonic relationship from low education and low EQ to high education and high EQ, but this monotonicity stops once we consider occupations that on average require a doctorate.
+We generally find a monotonic relationship from low education and low EQ to high education and high EQ, but this monotonicity stops once we consider occupations that on average require a doctorate.
 This indicates that occupations that require doctorates rather than people with a master's degree need very specialized employees that may not have to engage too often with a larger group of coworkers rather than focusing deeply on very complex problems.